aloctavodia/BAP/errata.md

 Page 141:

-- question 6: "ArviZ functions like plot_trace and plot_pair"
+- Exercise 6: "ArviZ functions like plot_trace and plot_pair"

+Page 144:
+- Exercise 14: This time [a]dd uncertainy to the linear plot
+- Exercise 14: Exercise should reference Figure 3.17, not Figure 3.18

 ## Chapter 4